axeltorchy/simuloc/simulator/README.md

 Finally, the geolocalization algorithm is executed using the set of selected anchor positions and measurements.

-This block saves the results of all the localizations in a file as a JSON file, and includes all the relevant information for the statistics for each
+This block saves the results of all the localizations in a file containing **multiple JSON objects, more precisely one JSON object per line**.
+It includes all the relevant information for the statistics for each
 recording:
 - initial position
 - real tag position